b-cubed-eu/virtual-suitability-cube/hypervolume_aoa_tutorial.md

 mydata_backup <- mydata
 ```
 ## Virtual Species
 Generating random species from known environmental data allows controlling the factors that can influence the distribution of real data.
-Questo può essere fatto con il pacchetto virtualspecies.
+Questo può essere fatto con il pacchetto **virtualspecies** [Leroy, 2018](https://borisleroy.com/files/virtualspecies-tutorial.html).
 To create a series of occurrence points for a species, it is necessary to go through 3 steps.
-All'interno di ciascuno step si possono regolare dei parametri il cui significato è spiegato nel tutorial virtualspecies:
+Within each step, you can adjust parameters whose meaning is explained in the virtualspecies tutorial.

 1. By intersecting bioclimatic data, the first output obtained is a **suitability map**
 2. The suitability map is converted into a binary **presence/absence map** through a probability function (logistic curve) that associates the suitability value with the probability of finding the virtual species for each pixel.
 This subset of the environmental niche that is actually occupied by the species corresponds to the realized niche (Hutchinson, 1957).
-3. The third step consists of generating, within the presence/absence raster, a series of occurrence points.
+3. The third step consists of generating, within the presence/absence raster, a series of **occurrence points**.

 ``` r